Anmol Sikka

 I am an engineer, blogger, and aspiring researcher.
 I am pursuing a Ph.D. in Aerospace Engineering - understanding planetary surfaces of new worlds.
 Presently, I am a Graduate Research Assistant in Dr. Hartzell’s Planetary Surfaces and Spacecraft Lab working on predicting surface morphology on metallic asteroids due to magnetic forces.

-I like reading fiction, watching twitch streams, and writing space-related blogs in my free time.
-Occasionally, you can find me playing board games or light games on my switch.
+I like reading fiction, watching Twitch streams, and writing space-related blogs in my free time.
+Occasionally, you can find me playing board games or light games on my Switch.
 If I get out of the house, I am visiting a friend or a museum (being in the DC area helps :D).